 Turn Stand Mixer to speed 2.
 Feed flattened lightly floured dough into rollers to knead.
 Fold dough in thirds like an envelope, flatten, lightly flour, and roll again.
 Repeat until the dough is smooth and pliable and covers the width of the roller.
 Lightly dust pasta with flour while rolling and cutting to aid in drying and separation.

 Feed dough through rollers to further flatten the sheet of dough.
 Change the roller to setting 3, and repeat the rolling process.
 Do not fold the dough from this step on.
 Continue to increase roller setting until you reach setting 6 to 8 (thicker for making lasagna and thinner for fresh noodles.

 Otherwise, form the pasta into the desired shape.
-This pasta is traditionally cut into tagliatelle, which are about 1/4 inch thick noodles and then tossed with Ragù alla Bolognese.
-Once formed, spread the pasta on a floured baking sheet, cover with a kitchen towel and set aside.
-At this point you can boil it or freeze it for future use
+This pasta is traditionally cut into tagliatelle, which is about 1/4 inch thick noodles and tossed with Ragù alla Bolognese.
+Once formed, spread the pasta on a floured baking sheet, cover it with a kitchen towel, and set it aside.
+At this point, you can boil it or freeze it for future use

 Connect With Salt & Wind Travel